direct to content

 History

-Flagship of admiral De Ruyter during the anglo-Dutch war 1664-1666.
-Taking part in the hard fought Dutch victory in the Four Days Fight, the bitter defeat at the St. James's Day Battle, and acting as a command post as well as blockading the Thames during the Raid on the Medway.
-The vessel gave a good account of itself throughout the war, although it was partially dismasted during the Four Day's Fight.
+It took part in the hard-fought Dutch victory in the Four Days' Battle, the bitter defeat at the St. James's Day Battle, and acted as a command post and aided in blockading the Thames during the Raid on the Medway.
+The vessel gave a good account of itself throughout the war, although it was partially dismasted during the Four Days' Battle.
+It also took part in the Battle of Solebay (1672), the Battles of Schooneveld (1673) and the Battle of Texel (1673).
+Several documents on the Ruyter's time on this ship, such as journals, can be found in the Dutch National Archives (see references).

-The biggest sea battle of the Second Anglo-Dutch War and in the age of sail was a Dutch victory.
-However, the outcome is sometimes described as inconclusive, because both sides initially claimed victory.
-Fought from 1 June to 4 June 1666 in the Julian calendar then used in England (11 to 14 June Gregorian calendar) off the Flemisch and English coast.
-The English fleet of 56 ships, commanded by George Monck was outnumbered by the 84-strong Dutch fleet commanded by Admiral Michiel de Ruyter.
+This was one of the largest naval battles of the Second Anglo-Dutch War and in the age of sail, ending in a Dutch victory.
+The outcome is sometimes described as inconclusive, however, because both sides initially claimed victory.
+It was fought from 11 June to 14 June 1666 in the Gregorian calendar (June 1st-4th in the Julian calendar then in use in England) and it took place off the Flemisch and English coasts.
+The English fleet of 56 ships, commanded by George Monck, was outnumbered by the 84-strong Dutch fleet commanded by admiral Michiel de Ruyter.
 The Dutch inflicted significant damage on the English fleet.

-The English had gambled that the crews of the many new Dutch ships of the line would not have been fully trained yet, but were deceived in their hopes: they lost ten ships, with slightly over 1,000 men killed including two Vice-Admirals — Sir Christopher Myngs and Sir William Berkeley —, while about 2000 English were taken prisoner.
-Dutch losses were four ships destroyed by fire and over 1,550 men killed, including Lieut-Admiral Cornelis Evertsen, Vice-Admiral Abraham van der Hulst and Rear-Admiral Frederik Stackhouwer.
+The English had gambled that the crews of the many new Dutch ships of the line would not have been fully trained yet, but were deceived in their hopes: they lost ten ships, with slightly over 1,000 men killed including two vice admirals - Sir Christopher Myngs and Sir William Berkeley - while about 2000 English were taken prisoner.
+The Dutch losses were four ships destroyed by fire and over 1,550 men killed, including lieutenant admiral Cornelis Evertsen, vice admiral Abraham van der Hulst and rear admiral Frederik Stachouwer.

 Aftermath